w3f/General-Grants-Program/grants/speculative/Subsocial-2.md

 ### Are there any other projects similar to yours?

-Steemit, Pepo, Pepeth, Voice (by EOS).
+Steemit, Pepeth, Akasha World, Voice (by EOS).

 ### How is your project different?